musman-uk/portfolio/independent-projects/talent-acquisition-compass/README.md

 #### Summary

 The Talent Acquisition Compass reframes recruitment as a trust‑building journey rather than a transactional process.
 It integrates psychological theory, ethical design, and practical documentation to help organisations align hiring practices with fairness, transparency, and long‑term success.
-Presented as a mock dashboard, the Compass highlights checkpoints where candidate experience can be strengthened, supported by illustrative vignettes and grounded in both academic research and industry practice.
+Presented as a mock dashboard, the Compass highlights areas where candidate experience can be strengthened, supported by illustrative vignettes and grounded in both academic research and industry practice.
 It is both a practical tool for today and a vision for sustainable, human‑centred recruitment.

 ---